kyuquu/SRTBEditor/README.md

 ### Chart editing
 - **Basic View:** Update your chart's metadata, album art, audio, difficulty ratings, and more via a user-friendly interface

-- **Raw JSON View:** Inspect and edit the raw chart data in an organized and more accessible format
+- **JSON View:** Inspect and edit the raw chart data in an organized and more accessible format

+- **Utilities:** Access a variety of useful calculated values and helper functions, such as lyric import or note format update

 ### Chart diagnostics
 - View additional information about your chart, such as precise note counts, max score, and max combo